Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Because all of Alexander's sons had died there was a threat that a fight would break out for the Scottish throne.
 To ensure a smooth transition it was decided that Alexander should remarry.
 Alexander married Yolande, the youngest daughter of Robert IV, Comte de Dreux in the hope that she would give him a son.

 Alexander III of Scotland died leaving no male heir.
-Margaret 'Maid of Norway' was next in line for the Scottish throne because her mother was the only child of Alexander that had children.
+Margaret the 'Maid of Norway' was next in line for the Scottish throne because her mother was the only one of Alexander's children that had offspring.

-The agreement of the marriage between Margaret Maid of Norway to the first Prince of Wales Prince Edward (II).
+The Treaty of Brigham saw agreement for the marriage of Margaret the Maid of Norway to the first Prince of Wales Edward.
 Margaret was the granddaughter of Alexander III the king of Scotland and was the successor to the Scottish crown.
-Margaret died on the journey.
-This led to disputed succession in Scotland.
+The death of Margaret on the voyage led to disputed succession in Scotland.

 Margaret, the 'Maid of Norway', granddaughter of Alexander III and next in line for the Scottish crown was travelling to Scotland when she died on Orkney during the voyage.